Opinion | Why are seniors breaking hard to Joe Biden?

 This isn’t to say that coronavirus isn’t important here.
 It surely is.
 Trump’s constant hectoring approach to getting the country to reopen faster, and the relentless denial that coronavirus is a serious problem, surely weigh heavily as well.

 After all, seniors perhaps have less of an incentive to want to resume economic activity than people in other age groups do.
-And they can’t be reacting well to Trump telling them dismissing their worries about social interactions, since the stakes are much higher for them, and since they are getting denied interactions with younger loved ones, even as Trump sneers at the very idea of taking precautions.
+And they can’t be reacting well to Trump dismissing their worries about social interactions, since the stakes are much higher for them, and since they are getting denied interactions with younger loved ones, even as Trump sneers at the very idea of taking precautions.

 By contrast, Biden has spent months very consciously projecting a sense of empathy with the emotional hardships that social distancing is imposing on people.
 Seniors have surely noticed that.